wso2/docs-updates/en/docs/index.md

             <div class="content" style="">
                 Update tool
                 <div class="description" style="">
-                Set of information about Update tool and how it aids in updating in quick and easy manner
+                Set of information about Update tool and how it aids in updating in a quick and easy manner
                 </div>
             </div>
         </div>